-- The analysis was done in dollars.
-Would the conclusions have been any different if we had done the analysis in Brazilian Reais?

-- a.
-Yes
+- The Rio Disney Theme Park analysis was done in dollars, even though the project will be based in Brazil and will have cash flows primarily in Brazilian Reais. - Would your assessment of the project have been any different if we had done the analysis in Brazilian Reais? - a.
+Yes - b.

-- b.
 No